Islandora/documentation/docs/concepts/derivatives.md

 - __preservation files__ in open file formats
 - files containing __technical metadata__ about a file.

+## Derivative Models

+There are two schemes you can use for derivatives.
+In the standard model, each derivative is a new Media entity linked to the original's parent node.
+The "Media Use" field is used to distinguish the roles that the various files and media have (Thumbnail, Service File, etc.).
+In the multi-file media model, derivatives are added to additional file fields on the original file's Media entity.

 ## Derivatives are Actions in Drupal

 Derivative configuration is stored using Drupal's Actions.